jsnieg/tse-assignment/README.md

 ## Development
 ### Front-end
-Develop the front end in Visual Studio Code as you can add extensions for linters etc.
+Use VS Code, its just easier!
+You can add extensions for linters etc.
 (Visual Studio messes up the indentations so not worth it)

 * For coding in React, javascript, css, typescript, etc.